GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 required:
   # Required properties...
 x-google-marketplace:
-  istioCompatibility: True # or False
+  istioCompatible: True # or False
 ```

-If `istioCompatibility` is not present, it is assumed that it is unknown whether the app is compatible with Istio or not.
+If `istioCompatible` is not present, it is assumed that it is unknown whether the app is compatible with Istio or not.

 ---